Aotoda/cse15l-lab-reports/lab3.md

 <img width="578" alt="image" src="https://user-images.githubusercontent.com/116617731/218373111-ca88af80-19a3-4c22-9caa-e8832b449823.png">

 ### grep command-line options
+Note: I swapped out large chunks of text with ellipses to improve readability.
 #### `-r`
 The commonly used `-r` option makes grep search recursively through subdirectories.
 This option is possibly the most useful as otherwise one might have to tediously check subdirectories one-by-one.